+6.89 Pilasters, corbels, cornices, fascias, signage and stallrisers are all important elements in traditional shopfronts, creating the visual proportions of the shopfront.

+6.90 Fascias

-- 6.89 Pilasters, corbels, cornices, fascias, signage and stallrisers are all important elements in traditional shopfronts, creating the visual proportions of the shopfront. - 6.90 Fascias - a Should be in proportion to the rest of the shopfront and not overly large. - b well below the cill of the window above), or beyond the corbels on either side.
+- a Should be in proportion to the rest of the shopfront and not overly large. - b They should not extend above cornice level (or, where there is no such feature, should be well below the cill of the window above), or beyond the corbels on either side.